 Now, let’s delve into the Physics class itself.

-What if we just grouped the one hundred and something methods in just three simple categories?
+What if we grouped over 100 methods into just three simple categories?
 They will be so much easier to remember.
 We just need to give them a nice name.

 Just look at that!
 Neat!